caleb1248/text-editor/README.md

 # text-editor

-A PWA alternative to Caret.
+A PWA alternative to Caret-T.

 ## Why?